strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 The Strimzi operator can manage only the fields it's responsible for, without overwriting changes made to other fields by users or other controllers.

 At the same time, this model assumes that other actors modify only the fields that they are responsible for.
-If another operator updates fields that are essential for Strimzi’s functionality, it may still lead to misconfiguration.
+If process external to Strimzi updates fields that are essential for Strimzi’s functionality, it may still lead to misconfiguration.
 However, SSA makes these ownership boundaries explicit and visible, helping surface such issues earlier and making them easier to understand and address.

 ## Incremental implementation of Server-Side Apply in Strimzi

 Originally, there was a [proposal](https://github.com/strimzi/proposals/blob/main/052-k8s-server-side-apply.md) and a plan to implement Server-Side Apply for all resources managed by Strimzi.
-However, the scope of such a change turned out to be too large, so we decided to split the implementation into multiple phases.
+However, the scope of such a change turned out to be too large, so we decided (in [second proposal](https://github.com/strimzi/proposals/blob/main/105-server-side-apply-implementation-fg-timelines.md)) to split the implementation into multiple phases.

 ### Phase 1: Initial Server-Side Apply support